A Response to Recent Claims About Session's Security Architecture

 Session’s removal of PFS

 A detailed blog post on why Session removed PFS (Perfect Forward Secrecy), and what that means for users can be found here.
 In essence, the Signal protocol is not the best choice for every architecture and design, and it is important to understand which security properties the Signal protocol does and does not provide, and how similar properties can be provided via other routes.
-As the blog post outlines, the Session Protocol is far better suited to decentralised infrastructure, and various elements of Session’s design minimised the risks caused by the removal of PFS.
+As the blog post outlines, the Session Protocol is far better suited to decentralized infrastructure, and various elements of Session’s design minimized the risks caused by the removal of PFS.

 Ability to force Android clients to run an Argon2 KDF